Inside Mining Zimbabwe with Rudairo Dickson Mapuranga (RD) met the Deputy Minister of Mines and Mining

 RD Zimbabwe is reportedly losing a lot of revenue through predatory buying of gemstones.
 What do you think needs to be done to curb predatory buying?

-PK Zimbabwe lost quite a sum in gemstone leakages where foreign buyers would come and buy gemstones that might cost over 2000USD for only 20USD.
-The buyers would ask villagers to go mine gemstones of different types and the pay them very little amounts because the villagers lack sufficient knowledge about these gemstones.
+PK Zimbabwe lost quite a sum in gemstone leakages where foreign buyers would come and buy gemstones that might cost over USD2000 for only 20USD.
+The buyers would ask villagers to go mine gemstones of different types and pay them very little amounts because the villagers lack sufficient knowledge about these gemstones.
 MMCZ is therefore working on a model that is going to help Zimbabwe secure gemstones that is by liberalizing the mining of these stones and spreading knowledge about the stones.

 This article first appeared in the Mining Zimbabwe magazine September 2019 issue